Catherine Cookson: Legacy

-In 1992 the inaugural Catherine Cookson Prize took place and was won by author Val Wood and her debut novel, The Hungry Tide, which subsequently went on to become a best-seller.
+In 1992, the inaugural Catherine Cookson Prize took place and was won by author Val Wood and her debut novel, The Hungry Tide, which subsequently went on to become a best-seller.

 In March 2008, the Dame Catherine Cookson Memorial Garden was unveiled in the grounds of South Tyneside District Hospital in South Shields, based on the theme of a serpentine symbol, commonly used to symbolise health and caring.
 The hospital occupies the site of the Harton Workhouse, where Cookson worked from 1924 to 1929.
 The project was partly funded by the Catherine Cookson Trust.

-Tom and Catherine, a musical about the couple's life, was written by local playwright Tom Kelly.
+Tom and Catherine, a musical about the couple's life, was written by local playwright Tom Kelly and opened in 1999.
 It played to sell-out crowds at the Customs House in South Shields.

 Portrayals in fiction

 Cookson was portrayed by actress Kerry Browne in the 2018 award-winning film Our Catherine, co-written by Tom Kelly.